rafaeldandrea/Emergent-neutrality/README.md

 # Emergent-neutrality

-This GutHub repository lists all R scripts used to produce the data analysed in D'Andrea et al. 2020 "Emergent neutrality in consumer-resource dynamics", acceptd for publication in PLoS Computational Biology.
+This GutHub repository lists all R scripts used to produce the data analysed in D'Andrea et al. 2020 "Emergent neutrality in consumer-resource dynamics", accepted for publication in PLoS Computational Biology.

 *SimulationScript.R*: numerically simulates the stochastic niche dynamics model described in the paper.
 Directory paths must be changed.